disease-maps/disease-maps.github.io/pages/projects/isdvig3.md

 ### 3. Access and log in to the map

 3.1.
-Access the ISD map at the entry level via the link https://imi-biomap.elixir-luxembourg.org/.
+Access the ISD map at the entry level via the link https://imi-biomap.elixir-luxembourg.org/([Link to the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ISD_entry_level&perfectMatch=true&modelId=400&backgroundId=626&x=2470.25&y=1545.75&z=4&searchValue=element%3A105223)).
 In the map, click the login icon in the left upper side of the screen.
 This is required to integrate data into the map.

 <!-- <img width="1022" height="489" alt="image" src="https://github.com/user-attachments/assets/94b53f4d-7c65-4502-8b46-dbd53c658676" /> -->